18 Oct Post-doctoral positions in mangroves modeling

-The modeling group at the IPSL (”Institut Pierre et Simon Laplace”) is looking for a post-doctoral researcher interested in land surface and ocean modeling, with a focus on mangrove ecosystems.
+The modeling group at the IPSL (”Institut Pierre et Simon Laplace”) invites applications for a 30 months fixed-term post-doctoral position in land surface and ocean modeling, with a focus on mangrove ecosystems.
 The applicant should have an interest in interdisciplinary research and in blue carbon.

-In this context, the main scientific objectives and the related tasks of the position will be to developed a new version of the ORCHIDEE land surface model considering the main mechanisms concerning the effects of mangroves on the carbon cycle and on the hydrology of the model with a special focus on belowground processes.
-After some sites evaluation, the new ORCHIDEE version will be used for some long term simulations at global scale for present-day and for future to estimate the response of Mangrove forest to climate change including sea level rise.
+The main scientific objectives of the position will be to developed a new version of the ORCHIDEE land surface model that includes the main mangroves-related mechanisms impacting the carbon cycle and hydrology, with a focus on belowground processes.
+This new version of ORCHIDEE will be used for long term present and future simulations at the global scale to determine the feedbacks of mangrove forest to climate change, including sea level rise.

-The post-doctoral researcher will primarily develop the global land surface model ORCHIDEE, including functionalities related to the specific hydrology of the mangroves ecosystems and related to the vertical representation of mangrove soils.
-The postdoc will be based at the geosciences department of Ecole normale supérieure (ENS; 24 rue Lhomond, 75005 Paris, France) which is part of the IPSL, with some travels to Madagascar and to Florida to potentially help with fieldwork.
+Specific tasks will include developing functionalities related to the specific hydrology of mangroves ecosystems, and vertical representation of mangrove soils.
+The postdoc will be based at the geosciences department of Ecole normale supérieure (ENS; 24 rue Lhomond, 75005 Paris, France) which is part of the IPSL, with potential travels to Madagascar and Florida to assist with fieldwork.

 Required content of the application